KadenXu5001/Ai-Detector/planning.md

 ## Anticipated edge cases

-Academic writing or human edited ai will likely become edge cases.
+Academic writing will likely get flagged by our system due to the fact that a lot of our stylometrics are based upon long word length and uniform sentence structure, which academic writing will encapsulate.

+Furthere more, human edited ai generated contect will likely become edge cases as well since the added uncertainty of human words with a majority AI generated paragraph may lead to some confusion with whether or not it is AI generated or not.

 ## Rate limiting